-The MSPCA can offer you advice and solutions that will help you solve your conflicts with wildlife in a humane, long-term, and cost-effective manner.
-Contact our Advocacy Department with questions.
-Also please refer to our Intruder Excluder, conflict prevention, and help by species pages.
+Looking for professional help?
+The MSPCA’s Intruder Excluder can offer you advice and solutions that will help you solve your conflicts with wildlife in a humane, long-term, and cost-effective manner.
+Also please refer to our conflict prevention and help by species pages.

 If, however, you choose to go to an outside company for help, the following information may be useful to you.